Skip to content

 1. Explain the procedure to the participant.

-2. Give the participant enough time to read the information sheet, ask questions, and sign the informed consent.
+2. Give the participant enough time to read the information letter, ask questions, and sign the informed consent.

 3. Ask the participant to remove earrings, hair elastics, smartwatches, etc.